 - Negligence (breach of the standard of care )

 - Causation (the injury must as a direct and proximate related to the negligence)

 - Damages (physical and financial injuries )

-The Standard of Care for Evaluating and Diagnosing Breast Cancer
+Evaluating and Diagnosing Breast Cancer

 The first step in any medical malpractice case is to determine whether the physician breached the standard of care.
 There is not one standard of care that applies to all clinical scenarios.
 In most cases, the patient presents to her physician complaining of a small, painless, lesion or mass she has discovered on her breast.
 The standard of care will depend on the specific case (i.e., presentation of the patient, objective/ subjective findings, and follow up instructions).
 However there are some general rules found in the authoritative texts and practice manuals that the majority of experts and physicians would agree with.